AnHosu/iot_poc/pubsub.md

 ![test client](https://github.com/AnHosu/iot_poc/blob/master/images/aws_iot_test_simple_subscribe.PNG)<br>
 The console output on the Pi then looks like this:
 ```
+Received a new message:
+{
+    "message": "Hello from AWS IoT Console"
+}
+from topic:
+bme680/action
 ```
+Congratulations!
+You now know how to subscribe to a topic using the AWS IoT Python SDK.
+The real power of subscription, however, lies in combining it with publishing.
+In the next section, we will build a small example of how to use subscription with publishing to great effect.
 # A Subscription Example
-Now we are ready to put together an example using subscription and publishing.
-In the previous case we were getting temperature readings from the BME680 sensor and published them to AWS IoT on an infinite loop.
+In the case of simple publishing we were getting temperature readings from the BME680 sensor and published them to AWS IoT on an infinite loop.
 However, the BME680 sensor is also able to measure relative humidity and air pressure.
 In real life you would want to use this expensive sensor to measure all three at once, but for this case we are going to build a way for us to remotely toggle between measuring these three variables.
 We will set up a subsription that listens to commands published on a specific topic.
 We will then use the content of that message to change which variable is measured and published by the device and sensor.<br>
 First we will choose our topics.
 We will publish on three different topics depending on the variable that we are measuring.
 ```
 bme680/temperature